 Every year, Mitsui & Co.
 Australia hosts a Boardroom Luncheon with a group of students from UWA Business School at our Perth office.
 We provide an overview of our business activities and facilitate a Q&A over lunch in our boardroom.
-Senior management from group companies such as Mitsui Iron Ore Corporation, Mitsui Iron Ore Development, Mitsui E&P Australia, Shark Bay Salt and Plum Grove attend the lunch.
+Senior management from group companies such as Mitsui Iron Ore Corporation, Mitsui Iron Ore Development, Mitsui E&P Australia and Shark Bay Salt attend the lunch.

 Japanese Education in Regional Queensland

-Since 2008, Mitsui Coal Holdings has sponsored a qualified Japanese teacher to teach in local schools and community groups in Central Queensland, which includes language, history and cultural activities.
+Since 2008, Mitsui Resources Pty.
+Ltd. has sponsored a qualified Japanese teacher to teach in local schools and community groups in Central Queensland, which includes language, history and cultural activities.

 Since 2013, Mitsui Iron Ore Development has partnered with Scitech to support the delivery of a Science, Technology, Engineering and Mathematics (STEM) education program within Pilbara primary schools, including Wickham Primary School, Pannawonica Primary School and Tambrey Primary School.
 The program has enabled children in these schools to develop their STEM skills and participate in competitions such as RoboCup Junior.

 Mitsui E&P Australia collaborates with Central Regional TAFE to sponsor STEM tertiary education with a focus on regional traditional owners as recipients.

 Position Partners has been a Corporate Partner of The Smith Family since 2020.
 Currently sponsoring the education of 50 young people Australia-wide through the Learning for Life program, Position Partners also contributes through a variety of fundraising and volunteering opportunities.